-3.11.5 Discovery Server GuidPrefix
+3.12.6 Discovery Server GuidPrefix

 A Discovery Server requires a DDS GuidPrefix in order to other Participants connect to it.
-There are several possibilities for configuring a GuidPrefix.
+Under the discovery-server-guid tag, there are several possibilities for configuring a GuidPrefix.

 Discovery Server GuidPrefix by string